spring-media/adsolutions-implementationReference/cumulative-layout-shift.md

+## Note: placeholders are inactive on desktop homes for now

+You may wonder why there are no placeholders active on the Desktop Homes, even though you have implemented the object correctly.
+After a long discussion the decision was made that the placeholders on the desktop homes of the publishers are switched off for now.

+The background to this is that Google has only gone live with the Core Web Vitals on mobile and has delayed the go-live for desktop.
+In addition, the impact on SEO traffic is expected to be lower there.

+As soon as something changes or there are other news from Google, we will re-evaluate the situation.

 # Here's what else you may need to keep in mind as a publisher

 - Be sure that your inpage container is at the end of your page to prevent big CLS placeholders at the front of your page